The Private Equity Review: Austria

 - in other cases, only where the relevant member was grossly negligent.

-A waiver by the company or shareholder approval of the relevant measure does not relieve from liability towards creditors (or the administrator).
+A waiver by the company or shareholder approval of the relevant measure does not exempt the fund from liability towards creditors (or the administrator).

 Other sources of potential liability for the private equity fund involve: